 Before we move on to the “How” part, let us first find the answer to “Why”.
 Here’s why Google Analytics is an absolute requirement if you want to boost the performance of your Shopify store:

-- Shopify eCommerce Analytics is dependent on the current Shopify plan you’re using.
+• Shopify eCommerce Analytics is dependent on the current Shopify plan you’re using.
 If you have a basic Shopify plan, your analytics reports will be limited compared to an advanced plan.
-On the contrary, Google Analytics lets you generate the analytics reports at your convenience.
+On the contrary, Google Analytics lets you generate analytics reports at your convenience.

 Step 1: Create a New Google Analytics Account